 What to Wear After Breast Reduction Surgery Recovery

-After your surgery, you will need to wear a surgical bra or compression garment for approximately six weeks.
+After your cosmetic surgery, you will need to wear a surgical bra or compression garment for approximately six weeks of your recovery period.
 As noted above, this can be removed while showering, but it should be worn the rest of the day and night.

 Book a Breast Reduction Consultation With Dr. Steinberg